Oracle Manipulation

 Scenario: front-running a price push

-An attacker observes a pending update_oracle transaction in the mempool and sends a trade that benefits from the imminent change.
+An attacker observes a pending update_oracle transaction and tries to trade ahead of the imminent change.

 Where multi-source comes in